Five Fundamentals (7.5 hours) required by the Undergraduate Business Minor.

 Fundamentals courses are half-semester courses taught by Owen Graduate School of Management faculty.
 The courses are designed to give a broad perspective and introduction to basic business language and techniques.

-BUS 2100 Essentials of Financial Reporting.
-Emphasis on mandated corporate disclosure.
+BUS 1100.
+Essentials of Financial Reporting.
+(Formerly BUS 2100) Emphasis on mandated corporate disclosure.
 Economic concepts that guide the development and use of accounting conventions as well as the institutional context that disciplines producers and users.
-Students who have taken FNEC 1600 will not receive credit for BUS 2100.
 Prerequisite: ECON 1020.
 [1.5]

-BUS 2400 Organizational Behavior.
-Accomplishing goals by effectively working for, with, and through others.
+BUS 1400.
+Organizational Behavior.
+(Formerly BUS 2400) Accomplishing goals by effectively working for, with, and through others.
 The units of analysis explored are individuals, teams, and organizations.
 Not open to HOD or HOS majors, or to students who have earned credit for HOD 2100 without permission, as students will forfeit credit hours.
 Serves as repeat credit for HOD 2100.
 [1.5]

-BUS 2600 Principles of Marketing.
-Success in business is driven by providing goods and services that consumers need and want.
+BUS 1600.
+Principles of Marketing.
+(Formerly BUS 2600) Success in business is driven by providing goods and services that consumers need and want.
 This course covers how to achieve such success through analyses of companies, customers, and competitors, and making the right decisions regarding what products to offer, and how to price, promote, and distribute them.
 Course content spans a wide variety of settings including consumer goods, hi-tech, and service firms, and puts a particular emphasis on digital marketing opportunities and the evolving role of social media.
-Students who have taken MGRL 1200 will not receive credit for BUS 2600.
-Prerequisite: one of BME 3200, ECON 1500, ECON 1510, MATH 1011, MATH 2810, MATH 2820, MATH 2821, PSYCH 2100, PSY-PC 2110, or SOC 2100.
+Prerequisite: one of BME 2400, ECON 1500, ECON 1510, MATH 1011, MATH 2810, MATH 2820, MATH 2821, PSY 2100, PSY-PC 2110, or SOC 2100.
 [1.5]

 - A: ECON 1020 Principles of Microeconomics